denkiwakame/Python-ERVO/README.md

 ----------------------

 Run `python setup.py build` to build, and `python setup.py install` to install.
+Building requires Cython to be installed; just run `pip install -r requirements.txt` to do so.

 Only tested with Python 3.4 on Ubuntu Linux.
 If you have success (or failure) stories, please share them!